rinu143/forge.ai/replit.md

   - Session-based authentication with tokens
   - Data now persists in database instead of browser storage
   - Fixed Vite proxy configuration to forward /api requests to backend (port 3001)
-- Integrated chat into Analyze view:
+- Simplified Analyze view interface:
   - Removed separate Chat view from navigation
-  - Added three-tab interface to AnalyzeView (Analyze, Chat, History tabs)
+  - Two-tab interface in AnalyzeView (Analyze and History tabs)
   - Analyze tab: Structured problem analysis with founder profile (preserves Discover→Analyze→Compose workflow)
-  - Chat tab: Conversational AI interface with ChatGPT-like memory
-  - History tab: Browse all past conversations and switch between them
+  - History tab: Browse all past analysis conversations
   - Set Analyze as default view on login
-  - Conversations persist in PostgreSQL with full message history
+  - Analysis history stored in PostgreSQL database
-  - Features: New chat, clear conversation, switch conversations from history
-- Implemented contextual chat after analysis:
-  - After analysis completes, conversation is automatically seeded with analysis results
-  - User's problem is added as the first message in the conversation
-  - Analysis results (all chunks and key insights) are formatted and added as assistant's response
-  - Chat tab is automatically activated after analysis, ready for user to continue conversation
-  - User can chat about the analysis with full context preserved
-  - Conversation history includes both analysis and subsequent chat messages
-  - Works for both auto-analysis (from Discover) and manual analysis (from Analyze tab)

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.